 But even at this Nigerians who do not drink alcohol still love to have a good time by drinking juice or Chapman or soft drinks as a form of relaxation.
 Asides from the huge demand for alcoholic drinks and non-alcoholic drinks in Nigeria as a form of relaxation, there are also foods like pepper soup, roasted fish, asun, and suya that are in demand in bars.
 In Nigeria, bar business or lounge is lucrative as long as you get a few things right.

 Some of these things are location, customer attraction, customer service, and the ability to keep drinks and foods well.
 So far in Nigeria, I have visited a few bars, especially in Lagos, and what I can tell you their owners make money week in and week out.
 When other jobs or work closes at 5 PM every weekday in Nigeria bar business begins at 6 PM and never ends till daybreak.

 It is said that they make more money during weekends as they open at 12PM and close 6AM.
 In a bar business, there are things you need to also put in place to make things run well.
 Things like security and also rules and regulation for everyday customers because it is often said anywhere there is no law there’s no sin.
 I am saying this because I have witnessed some bars closed down all in the name of fights that got people injured or killed.
 Security, rules, and regulations protect you and your bar business from customers and the government.

 Is Bar Business Profitable?

-It is also profitable or lucrative because you make money from the business every day not only on drinks but on other businesses you operate in the bar lounge-like sales of food, operation of relaxation center, and establishment of viewing center.
+It is also profitable or lucrative because you make money from the business every day not only on drinks but on other businesses you operate in the bar lounge-like sales of food, operation of a relaxation center, and establishment of a football viewing center.

 This capital can be self-invested if you have the money or borrowed from a reliable source but my best advice here is that you start with what you have and as time goes by grow the business.